 What is Real Estate Crowdfunding?

-Although you might be familiar with the term or may know what it means, I think it is important we define what real estate crowdfunding is.
+Although you might be familiar with real estate crowdfunding or may know what it means, I think it is important we define what it exactly is.

 The project might be for a commercial building, houses, apartment complexes, etc.